Timeline of Malaysia Airlines Flight 370: March 2014

 Initial search areas in Southeast Asia.

-A search and rescue effort is initiated in Southeast Asia on the morning Flight 370 disappears.
+A search-and-rescue effort begins in Southeast Asia on the morning Flight 370 disappears.
 Two passengers who boarded with stolen passports raise suspicion in the days after the disappearance, but they were later determined to be asylum seekers.
 On 9 March, some search efforts are launched in the Andaman Sea at the request of Malaysian officials, based on the possibility that the aircraft may have turned back from its flight path; the following day, officials confirm Flight 370 turned back towards Malaysia.

 On 15 March, Malaysian Prime Minister Najib Razak announced that Flight 370 had remained in contact with a satellite communication network for several hours after it disappeared and that the aircraft was last located by military radar over the Andaman Sea.
 Analysis of these communications indicate the last communication with the aircraft was made when it was along one of two corridors; one stretching northwest to Central Asia and one stretching southwest into the southern Indian Ocean.
 The northern corridor was soon discounted and a search of a remote region of the southern Indian Ocean, led by Australia, began on 18 March.
 On 24 March, Malaysia Airlines and Najib announced that the flight had ended in the Southern Indian Ocean without survivors.

 Malaysia Airlines confirms that flight MH370 has lost contact with Subang Air Traffic Control at 2.40am, today (8 March 2014).
 Flight MH370, operated on the B777-200 aircraft, departed Kuala Lumpur at 12.41am on 8 March 2014.
 MH370 was expected to land in Beijing at 6.30am the same day.
 The flight was carrying a total number of 227 passengers (including 2 infants), 12 crew members.
 Malaysia Airlines is currently working with the authorities who have activated their Search and Rescue team to locate the aircraft.